The Private Protected Area Program

 Photo © Cobbold Gorge

-A nature refuge is a voluntary agreement between a landholder and the Minister to conserve the significant natural and cultural values of privately managed land.
-It is one of the strongest ways a landholder can demonstrate a commitment to environmental stewardship and to ensure their good land management practices are continued into the future, even if the property changes hands.
-A nature refuge is a class of protected area under the Nature Conservation Act 1992 that, once declared, must be managed to:
+A nature refuge is a voluntary agreement between a landholder and the Queensland Government to protect the significant natural and cultural values of privately managed land.
+A nature refuge is a class of protected area under the Nature Conservation Act 1992 that once declared, must be managed to:

-Before a nature refuge can be declared over part or all of a property, a conservation agreement is negotiated between the landholder and the Minister, which commits to protecting the land’s significant conservation values, while allowing compatible and sustainable land uses to continue.
-Nature refuges are compatible with, and often complement alternate income streams for landholders such as carbon farming, sustainable beef production and ecotourism.
+Before a nature refuge can be declared over part, or all, of a property, a conservation agreement (nature refuge agreement) is negotiated between the landholder and the Queensland Government.
+The agreement commits the landholder to protecting the land’s significant conservation values, while allowing compatible and sustainable land uses to continue.
+Nature refuges are compatible with, and often complement, alternative income streams for landholders such as carbon farming, sustainable beef production and ecotourism.

-For landholders, particularly generational farmers, and those that have invested significantly in their natural capital and sustainable land management practices, a nature refuge offers a powerful living legacy as a testament to their commitment and investment.
+For generational farmers and pastoral companies that have invested significantly in their natural capital and sustainable land management practices, a nature refuge offers a powerful living legacy as a testament to their commitment and investment.

 Other key benefits identified by nature refuge landholders include: